tuukkaviitanen/socratic-chat-bot/README.md

 ![Screenshot of a Socratic chat](screenshot.png)

-## Try it out locally with [Docker](https://www.docker.com/)!
+## Try running it locally with [Docker](https://www.docker.com/)!

-1. Make sure you have Docker installed on your system.
+1. Make sure you have [Docker](https://www.docker.com/) installed on your system.
 No other dependencies needed!
 2. Run the following command in your terminal

    ```